TechWithHer/Hypervisor_and_Virtual_Machines/CONCEPTUAL.md

 ---

-If you want, the **next step** is a **hands-on guide** to set up a Windows VM on your Mac for testing, including snapshots, networking, and app installation, so you can start testing like a professional DevOps engineer.

 ---

 If you want, I can now **also create a visual diagram showing UTM → VM → ISO → Container relationships**, which makes this mental model stick permanently.